VisualText/py-package-nlpengine/README.md

 NLPPlus is the first 100% customizable NLP package for Python.
 NLPPlus uses the [open-source NLP Engine](https://github.com/VisualText/nlp-engine).
 Unlike other NLP packages which are black boxes, NLPPlus analyzers are 100% NLP++ code that can be modified.
-NLPPlus comes with four starter
+NLPPlus comes with five starter
 analyzers: telephone numbers, links, emails, and a full English parser.

 If for example, the telephone number analyzer is not working properly for your